luau-lang/site/next/src/content/docs/reference/library.md

 ---
-permalink: /library
+slug: library
-title: Library
+title: Standard Library
-toc: true
+description: The official reference for Luau's standard library.
+sidebar:
+  order: 1
 ---

 Luau comes equipped with a standard library of functions designed to manipulate the built-in data types.
 Note that the library is relatively minimal and doesn't expose ways for